USS Princeton (1843)

 USS Princeton was a screw steam warship of the United States Navy.
 Commanded by Captain Robert F. Stockton, Princeton was launched on 5 September 1843.

 On 28 February 1844, during a Potomac River pleasure cruise for dignitaries, one gun exploded, killing six people, including Secretary of State Abel P. Upshur and Secretary of the Navy Thomas Walker Gilmer, and injuring others, including a United States Senator and Captain Stockton.
 The disaster on board the Princeton killed more top US government officials in one day than any other tragedy in American history.
 President John Tyler, who was aboard but below decks, was not injured.
 The ship's reputation in the Navy never recovered.

 Design

 Machinery

 Princeton was the first ship with screw propellers powered by an engine mounted below the waterline to protect them from gunfire.
-Her two vibrating lever engines, designed by Ericsson, were built by Merrick & Towne.
+Her two vibrating lever engines, designed by John Ericsson, were built by Merrick & Towne.
 (Note: Merrick & Towne was a foundry based in Philadelphia, founded by John Henry Towne and a Mr. S. V. Verrick, and also notable for building the engines of the USS Mississippi.
 It was later renamed Merrick & Sons.)
 They burned hard coal and drove a 14 ft six-bladed screw.
 Ericsson also designed the ship's collapsible funnel, an improved range-finder, and recoil systems for the main guns.